asurati/wip.src/content/post/2022-05-31-hd7350-demo-a-triangle.md

 The [HD7350](https://en.wikipedia.org/wiki/Ati_gpu#Radeon_7000_series) is a member, named Cedar, of the VLIW-5 TeraScale 2 Evergreen family of the AMD GPUs.
-Since its release, the AMD GPU microarchitectures have progressed, to RDNA 3 at present, through TeraScale 3, GCN 1-5, RDNA and RDNA 2.
-The card is indeed old.

 It has a single [DMS-59](https://en.wikipedia.org/wiki/DMS-59) port.
 A DMS-59-to-dual-DVI break-out cable exposes the more prevalent DVI outputs.
 A